ESRC Festival of Social Science – University of Plymouth

 - Encourage students to discuss and analyse this information in the context of their own experiences.

-These sessions will take place during late September, October and early November and will be conducted by a team of experienced lecturers led by Professor Richard Saundry, an expert in work and employment.
-These sessions would be ideal for GCSE or A level students in business, economics or sociology.
-They will extend students’ knowledge of work, employment and the management of people.
+These sessions took place during late September, October and early November (2017) and were conducted by a team of experienced lecturers led by Professor Richard Saundry, an expert in work and employment.
+These sessions were ideal for GCSE or A level students in business, economics or sociology.
+They aimed to extend students’ knowledge of work, employment and the management of people.

-The views and data gathered during the sessions will be fed into the final event held on 10th November at the University.
-This will bring experts, employers, trade unionists and students together to discuss these issues and create an agenda for good work in Devon Cornwall.
+The views and data gathered during the sessions were fed into the final event held on 10th November at the University.
+This brought experts, employers, trade unionists and students together to discuss these issues and create an agenda for good work in Devon Cornwall.